mattanimation/mattanimation.github.io/projects/Office_robot.md

 be eliminated with a minimal amount of effort.

 ## Solution
-A small robot office assistance with mobile manipulator
+A small robot office assistance with mobile manipulator.

 ## Technologies
 * Robotics (Kobuki base, WidowXL arm)